 Why won't my printer print this queue item?
 Using the queue inspector

 A queue item is sitting there, a printer is free, and nothing happens.
-Almost always this means the item and the printer don't match on something - the wrong filament, the wrong nozzle, or a group rule that's keeping them apart.
+Almost always this means the item and the printer don't match on something - the wrong filament, the wrong color, the wrong nozzle, the wrong bed, or a rule that's keeping them apart.
 SimplyPrint can tell you exactly which one.
-This guide shows you how to open the printer-compatibility view (the Queue Inspector), read the reason, and fix the one thing that's blocking the print.
+This guide is the complete reference: it shows you how to open the printer-compatibility view (the queue inspector), and then walks through every single reason an item and a printer might not match, what each check looks at, and how to fix it.

 This is the most common queue question we get, so it's worth understanding how matching works once.
 If you're new to the queue, start with the print queue overview and come back here when something won't start.